tilemill-project/tilemill/_posts/docs/tutorials/0200-01-01-mapnik-xml.md

 ![](/tilemill/assets/pages/mapnikxml.png)

-You can also do this programmatic on the command line using the carto command line tool.
+You can also do script this using the carto command line tool.

 You can install carto with [npm](http://npmjs.org/), which depends on nodejs, by doing: